COG-UK/phylo-reports/UK_full_report/adm1_reports/Scotland/Scotland.md

 6 lineages have been continuously circulating.

-The following table contains information about lineages and the number of sequences the dataset, in reverse size order.
+The following table contains information about the ten largest lineages lineages and the number of sequences the dataset.
+Information about other lienages is found in the appendix, along with the raw data for all of the other figures.

 Each entry is the count of sequences from each lineage in each country, with the percentage of the total sequences from that lineage that this count represents.

+"Activity score" is calculated by taking the average gap between sampling for each lineage, and dividing it by the number of days since the lineage was last sampled.
+Therefore the higher the number, the more active the lineage is.
+If the score is above 1, then it has been sampled *more* recently than expected given its average gap size.
+We might interpret this as an increase in activity.
+If the score is below 1, it has been sampled *less* recently than expect given its average gap size, so we might interpret this as a decrease in activity.